FB6202/58agents-book-library/ASSUMPTIONS.md

 -> considering that the data transfer objects coming from the client minimize error possibilities -> validation would be performed on both sides!
 -> in order to update books of a loan you can delete the old loan and add a new one (easier for the frontend)

+## info
+-> actually you can build the docker image via spring-boot-plugin from gradle (bootBuildImage task)